DavidMinarsch/aea-dev/content/blog/intro/index.md

 ## Application Areas

 By now, multiple application areas should come to mind.
 Some concrete themes are introduced here, but this should not be taken as an exhaustive list.
+The general theme spanning all these application areas is that of codifying interactions between different economic entities.

 1. automate user interactions with blockchains